-(11) Heat Illness Prevention Plan.
+(12) Heat Illness Prevention Plan.

 - (a) The employer must establish, implement, and maintain, an effective heat illness prevention plan.
 The plan must be made available at the worksite to employees and to Oregon OSHA upon request.
-The plan must, at a minimum, contain: - (A) Procedures for the provision of water and access to shade. - (B) Procedures for the monitor - (C) The high heat procedures referred to in subsection (7). - (D) Emergency Response Procedures in accordance with subsection (9). - (E) Acclimatization plan and in accordance with subsection (10). - (b) Heat Alert Program (HAP) A written Heat Alert Program must be developed and implemented whenever the National Weather Service or other competent weather service forecasts that a heat wave is likely to occur the following day or days.
+The Heat Illness Prevention Plan may be included as part of the employer's Illness and Injury Prevention Program, and must, at a minimum, contain: - (A) Procedures for the provision of water and access to shade. - (B) Procedures for the monitor - (B) The high heat procedures referred to in subsection (7).

+- (C) Emergency Response Procedures in accordance with subsection (9). - (D) Acclimatization methods and procedures in accordance with subsection (10). - (b) Heat Alert Program (HAP) A written Heat Alert Program should be developed and implemented whenever the National Weather Service or other competent weather service forecasts that a heat wave is likely to occur the following day or days.
+A heat wave is indicated when the daily maximum temperature exceeds 95°F or when the daily maximum temperature exceeds 90°F and is 9°F or more above the maximum reached on the preceding days.

-(12) Training
+(13) Training